 By Tom Towson

-As state workforce agencies emerge from the financial stress caused by the COVID-19 pandemic, it is prudent for employers to monitor how this stress might impact their federal (FUTA) state unemployment insurance (SUI) tax rates.
+As state workforce agencies emerge from the financial stress caused by the COVID-19 pandemic, it is prudent for employers to monitor how this stress might impact their federal (FUTA) and state unemployment insurance (SUI) tax rates.
 This regularly updated resource is intended to help provide employers insights into the condition of the unemployment insurance financing system and the potential impact to rates in 2025 and beyond.

 Before addressing the condition of the SUI financing system, 2024 tax rates under the Federal Unemployment Tax Act (FUTA) are top of mind for employers as well.